 - Constant rehashing of pastoral failings can create a lingering distrust towards good spiritual leaders in your heart.
 In spite of human flaws, everyone needs a pastor.
 If you’re not careful, you’ll become so distrustful that you will never allow a godly preacher to have apostolic authority in your life.
 If that happens, the Devil will have accomplished what he set out to accomplish.

-- My personal observations of people who dwell on ministerial failings is that it becomes their primary excuse in justifying their own bad decisions.
+- My personal observations of people who dwell on ministerial failings are that it becomes their primary excuse in justifying their own bad decisions.
 They excuse their bad behavior because of the bad behavior of a finite human being.
 Remember, our relationship with God should not be destroyed because of a ministers wrongdoing.
 God does not cease to be good just because a man or woman has hurt us.
 Wrong does not become right just because someone else goes crazy.
 David exampled this beautifully in the Bible.
 King Saul was out to kill him, and when David had the chance to take Saul’s life, he refused to touch God’s anointed (1 Samuel 24:10).
 Notice, David didn’t let Saul kill him, he removed himself from the situation, but he did not exact revenge or sink to Saul’s level of bad behavior.

 - It keeps the wounds fresh.
 There’s no hurt like spiritual hurt.
-It can be devastating and earth shattering.
+It can be devastating and earth-shattering.
 Talking about it over and over again just keeps that pain from healing.
 Take it to the Lord in prayer, leave it on the altar, and let Jesus mend your broken heart.

-- It can invite the judgement of God into your life.
+- It can invite the judgment of God into your life.
 I know this one will rub some folks the wrong way.
 And I’ve wrestled with this concept myself.
-On the surface, it simply doesn’t seem fair that our improper reaction to someone else’s sin could bring judgement into our own lives.
+On the surface, it simply doesn’t seem fair that our improper reaction to someone else’s sin could bring judgment into our own lives.
 One of the strangest biblical accounts is the story of Noah becoming indecent and intoxicated shortly after surviving the great flood (Genesis 9:18-27).
 When Ham, his son, saw the situation he cavalierly talked about it with his brothers.
 The text indicates a demeanor of condescension and disrespect for a man who had found grace in the eyes of the Lord.
 Noah was a righteous man who was in a temporary state of terrible failure.
-When Noah’s other sons (Shem and Japheth) realized what was happening they took a garment and walked backwards into their father’s tent to cover his nakedness.
+When Noah’s other sons (Shem and Japheth) realized what was happening they took a garment and walked backward into their father’s tent to cover his nakedness.
 This was not denial; they weren’t avoiding the problem or living in La-La Land.
 But they had enough respect for their father’s godly history that they would not approach the situation lightly or contemptuously.
 Ham and his descendants labored under a God-given curse from that day forward.
 When dealing with the spiritual failings of a genuine man of God our demeanor matters.

 Quick caveat, this article is not referring to false prophets, false teachers, or those who knowingly peddle false doctrine.
 Scripture clearly admonishes us to expose and rebuke them as needed (Galatians 1:6-9, Deuteronomy 13:1-4, Jeremiah 14:14-16, Titus 3:10-11, 2 Peter 3:15-18).
 Neither am I minimizing the pain that can come from a spiritual leaders failings.
 Many people, like David, have been wronged through no fault of their own.
 I also realize, that there are many people who incorrectly perceive wrongdoing because they are rebellious or unteachable.
 That’s another issue for another day.
 For the record, I do not endorse allowing a minister who is in sin to remain active in ministry.